AbsaOSS/enceladus/README.md

 --row-tag <tag>
 ```
 * Here `row-tag` is a specific option for `raw-format` of type `XML`.
 For more options for different types please see our WIKI.
-* In case Menas is configured for in-memory authentication (e.g. in dev environments), replace `--menas-auth-keytab` with `menas-credentials-file`
+* In case Menas is configured for in-memory authentication (e.g. in dev environments), replace `--menas-auth-keytab` with `--menas-credentials-file`

 #### Running Conformance
 ```